I’ve been writing stories and making computer games since I was a boy.

 This website contains:

-- links to published works for both my writing and my games.
+- links to published works for my writing and my games

-By telling stories and making games I’ve been able to make sense of the world and navigate it during the good times and the bad.
+By telling stories and making games I’ve been able to perform a capitalisationectomy on Fear and make it merely ‘fear’.
+By making things I also make sense of the world.
 I’ve used stories and games to retreat and escape, but they’ve also been places to reflect, places to solve problems, places where magnificent and unlikely victories succeed against incalculable odds and the greatest of foes.

 Take it easy,